SecureStackCo/visualizing-software-supply-chain/docs/PEOPLE.md

 ### What are the security concerns?

 * How do we help our software engineers see security as a "skill" not a burden?
+* Package maintainers are a high profile targets.
 * What security controls can we suggest that don't slow down devs?
 * Security awareness training needs to be ongoing, not once a year
 * Help devs understand that finding security issues early saves them significant time later